damemay/cdlv/README.md

 # cdlv
-Simple SDL2-based engine and scripting system for ADV/VN style games being made in pure C.
+Simple SDL2-based library/engine and scripting system for ADV/VN style games made in pure C.

-The goal is to create as lowest resource usage engine as possible.
+The goal was to create as lowest resource usage engine as possible.
 This is why the scripting system divides every data-heavy behavior into scenes with separately loaded resources.

 ## Features
 - **Simple scripting, scene-based framework**